Cyn-ically/Revolt-Selfbot/README.md

 # Revolt Selfbot

-A proof-of-concept (POC) selfbot for [Revolt](https://revolt.chat), demonstrating how to interact with the API using Python.
+A proof-of-concept (POC) selfbot for [Revolt](https://revolt.chat) Revolt.chat, demonstrating how to interact with the API using Python.

 ## Features
 - Basic command handling with a configurable prefix